Ok, good, stick around because this recipe was made for YOU!

 Are you ready for how easy this is going to be?!

-If you’re making soft boiled eggs, I recommend boiling them, removing them when ready, then cooking the ramen noodles for a few minutes in the same water.
+If you’re making soft-boiled eggs, I recommend boiling them, removing them from the water once they’ve cooked, then cooking the ramen noodles for a few minutes in the same water.
 This saves you on using an extra dish and gives the eggs time to cool down in an ice bath.

 As the noodles cook, start on the ramen broth and mushrooms.
 First, cook the garlic and ginger in a little olive oil.
 Add in the dried mushrooms.

-Then miso, soy sauce, mirin, and vegetable broth goes into the pot of goodness until combined.
+Then miso, soy sauce, mirin, and vegetable broth go into the pot of goodness until combined.
 Let it simmer away, which allows the dried mushrooms to soften and absorb the flavors.

-Just before it’s done simmering, add in chopped bok choy so it has a minute or two to simmer and soften.
+Just before the soup is done simmering, add in chopped bok choy, giving it a minute or two to simmer and soften.

 Divide the noodles between the two bowls, pour over the broth, and add your toppings.

 The beauty of homemade ramen is adding whatever toppings you have got to have.
-There is no limit to the amount of add-ons you can have.
+There is no limit to the number of add-ons you can have.
 Here are my favorites:

 - Bean sprouts – the perfect crunch